How Much Underseat Space You Get on Every Major U.S. Airline

 It's important to remember that the exact airline underseat dimensions vary by aircraft — a Boeing 737 won't have the same seats as a Bombardier Q400 — and by individual seat, so these measurements are estimated, not exact.
 Roomy first-class seats may have a few extra inches to spare, and the main cabin middle seat might have more room than its neighbors.
 Meanwhile, people sitting at the bulkhead should remember that all that extra legroom does come at a price — these seats do not have underseat storage and passengers will have to put everything in the overhead bin.

-And to make the most of the space underneath seats, check out our choices for best underseat luggage that are still surprisingly roomy.
+Here are some of the most popular U.S. airlines' underseat dimensions and personal item sizes.
+And to make the most of the space, check out our picks for the best underseat luggage pieces that are still surprisingly roomy.

 Under-the-seat baggage can not exceed 17 inches by 13 inches by 8 inches on all JetBlue flights.
-The airline's fleet is made up of Airbus A321s, which is why the size restriction is uniform.
+Note that travelers flying Blue Basic are only permitted a personal underseat item (not a carry-on bag).